PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/OutbreakFinder.md

 1. You have unlocked at least one region.
 (Obsidian Fieldlands)
 2. For all the regions that have been unlocked, entering them will not trigger any plot events.
+3. You have no unreported research.
-3. You are in Jubilife city standing in the position pictured below.
+4. You are in Jubilife city standing in the position pictured below.
-4. Start the program in the game.
+5. Start the program in the game.

 <img src="images/OutbreakFinder-1.png">